Creating N scale model train layouts is an extraordinary hobby and one that you can find a ton of hours of enjoyment in!

 So, depending on the manufacturer you purchase from, you could get close to having your cab and two boxcars on a 30cm ruler!

 A brief history of N scale trains

-Initially, the HO scale was extremely popular, but for a lot of people it was too big and it required a huge layout.
-Since N scale model trains were half the size of HO models, these immediately became the norm for many models out there.
+Initially, the HO scale train was extremely popular because they were half the size of O gauge trains, but for a lot of people it was still too big and it required a huge layout.
+Since N scale model trains were half the size of HO models again, these immediately became the norm for many modelers out there.

-The same thing happens in Australia, the US and Europe.
-When it comes to purchasing N scale model trains, most models focus on using the US, British and European prototypes as they tend to create just about all kinds of models that suit your needs.
+The same thing happens in Australia, the US, and Europe.
+When it comes to purchasing N scale model trains, most models focus on using the US, British, and European prototypes as they tend to create just about all kinds of models that suit your needs.

-The interesting thing is that N scale model components and gauge tracks can also be used with larger scales if you want.
+The interesting thing is that N scale model components and N gauge train tracks can also be used with larger scales if you want.
 Sometimes the trains and structures are used on HO layouts to bring in a sense of forced perspective.

 One thing is certain, the N scale model trains have evolved quite a lot, and that brings with it a lot of creative possibilities!

 The difference between n scale trains size and N Gauge Train Sets

 Despite the small scale differences, the gauge of these N scale trains is always 9 mm, regardless of scale or height code.